elituring/elituring/README.md

 - 👀 I’m interested in books, computers, Linux, FOSS, environment, animals, shortwave radio, space, music, history etc.
 - 🌱 I’m currently learning ... a lot.
 - 💞️ I’m not looking to collaborate yet but definitely will be in the future.
-- 📫 How to reach me? turingelliot@gmail.com is your best bet
+- 📫 How to reach me? donut#3224 on discord is your best bet

 <!---
 elituring/elituring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.